inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 Flask provides the perfect balance between simplicity and functionality for this time-display application.
 Its minimalistic approach aligns with our requirements while maintaining flexibility for potential future enhancements.
 The choice ensures efficient development, easy maintenance, and optimal resource usage.

+## Why Unit Tests done this way?

+The tests are organized into a separate tests/ directory, and we use Python’s built-in unittest framework.
+Why bother complex testing for such simple app?

+The key tests include:

+1. Valid Timezone Test to verify that get_moscow_time returns the correctly formatted date and time when provided with a valid timezone.
+2. Invalid Timezone Test.
+Ensure that an invalid timezone configuration raises a pytz.exceptions.UnknownTimeZoneError.
+3. Successful Render Test to confirm that the main endpoint (/) renders the index template correctly with a 200 status code when get_moscow_time succeeds.

+### Best Practices Applied

+1. Separation of Test and Production Code
+2. Isolation of Dependencies
+3. Descriptive Naming Conventions
+4. Use of Context Managers and Clean-Up
+5. Focused Unit Testing